bambusbo/MagicHome-Light-Control/README.md

 Current functionality
-- Turn lights on and off
+- Turn lights on and off from trayicon
 -
 -
 -